Stock Tank Pools Are Here to Save Summer 2022

 Pool retailers still do not sell or install non-farm stock tank pools.
-To find a stock tank, you’ll have to go to a farm store where they sell tanks of various sizes.
-The tanks, which range from $150-$400, aren’t an over-the-counter solution to the backyard swimming problem (note that even above-ground pools can run you in excess of $1,200).
-They can be upwards of 150 pounds, making the transfer from a delivery truck to your backyard difficult.
+(And why would they?)
+To find a stock tank, you’ll have to go to a farm store, Tractor Supply, or co-op where they sell tanks of various sizes.
+And unless you’re living in the country, you’ll likely need to drive a bit to get there.
+The tanks, which range from $150-$400, aren’t exactly pocket change, but they’re markedly more affordable than even above-ground options, which can run you in excess of $1,200.
+Stock tanks are also some heavy mothers, weighing upwards of 150 pounds, making the transfer from a delivery truck to your backyard difficult.
 And in order to create a usable stock tank pool, you must have holes cut into the side of the tank to install — with quite a lot of epoxy — a water filter pump.

-The installation itself is fairly basic: You choose a flat area in your yard, deposit the stock tank, add the ground pool pump/filter, and you’re in business.
+As far as the installation itself, it’s fairly basic: You choose a flat area in your yard, deposit the stock tank, add the ground pool pump/filter, and you’re in business.

 Since this is a DIY project, there’s no universal way to custom fit the tank for personal needs.
 Customizing your stock tank pool might include cutting holes to include water hoses, water removal pumps, or tank heaters.
 Or you can skip the pump, cut your losses, and either empty the water after each use or accept your fate of soaking in a filthy, mosquito-bitten reservoir.